Bear Valley, Mariposa County, California: History

-The place was originally called "Haydenville" in honor of David, Charles, and William Hayden, gold miners.
-The place later bore the names "Biddle's Camp" and "Biddleville" in honor of William C. Biddle.
-It later was named "Simpsonville" in honor of Robert Simpson, local merchant.
-The name "Johnsonville" honored John F. Johnson.
+The community passed through several names before 1858.
+The original name, Haydenville, honored David, Charles, and William Hayden, gold miners.
+Biddle's Camp and Biddleville commemorated William C. Biddle; Simpsonville honored Robert Simpson, a local merchant; and Johnsonville recognized John F. Johnson.
 The name became Bear Valley in 1858.

 The Haydenville post office opened before January 21, 1851, and closed in 1852.
 The Bear Valley post office operated from 1858 to 1912, from 1914 to 1919, and from 1933 to 1955.

 In 1847, John C. Frémont, a veteran of the Bear Flag Revolt, decided to settle down in the San Francisco Bay Area.
 Desiring a ranch near San Jose, he sent $3,000 to the American consul Thomas O. Larkin.
 Instead of his intended purchase, he was sold Rancho Las Mariposas, consisting of 44387 acre in the southern Sierra Nevada foothills around Bear Valley.
-The original Mexican grant was a "floating grant", a grant of land for which the area was precisely given but the actual boundaries were left unspecified (usually due to inadequate surveys of the areas involved).
-After the beginning of the California Gold Rush in 1848, Fremont moved his grant's borders into the hills.
+The original Mexican grant was a "floating grant", meaning the total acreage was fixed but the boundaries were not surveyed.
+When the California Gold Rush began in 1848, Frémont moved his grant's borders into the hills.
 Those hills proved to be lucrative, and his mining operations centered in Bear Valley.

-At its peak, Bear Valley had a population of 3,000.
-During 1850-60 when Frémont's Pine Tree and Josephine Mines were producing, Frémont built an elegant hotel, Oso House; the structure, like many in the area, burned in the late 19th century.
-Frémont lived and worked in the city, and his large home was nicknamed the Little White House, coincidentally built two years after he was the first Republican Party candidate for US president; the home burned in 1866.
+At its peak, Bear Valley had a population of 3,000, including Chinese, Cornish, and Mexican residents.
+During 1850–60 when Frémont's Pine Tree and Josephine Mines were in operation, Frémont built a hotel called Oso House from lumber shipped around Cape Horn; the structure no longer stands.
+Frémont lived and worked in Bear Valley, and his large home was nicknamed the Little White House; it burned in 1866.
+In 1863, Frémont sold Rancho Las Mariposas for $6,000,000.

+A fire in 1888 destroyed much of the town; subsequent rebuilding left several structures that survive today, including the Bon Ton Saloon, the Trabucco Store, the Odd Fellows Hall, a schoolhouse, and the remains of a jail.

 Geography

-View of Bear Valley from Fremont’s Fort Historical Marker.
+View of Bear Valley from Frémont's Fort Historical Marker.

 Bear Valley is in west-central Mariposa County in the foothills of the Sierra Nevada.
 California State Route 49 passes through the community, leading southeast 11 mi to Mariposa, the county seat, and northwest through the Merced River canyon 15 mi to Coulterville.
 According to the United States Census Bureau, the CDP covers 2.44 sqmi, of which 0.001 sqmi, or 0.04%, are water.